-- A "normal cost" for the portion of projected liabilities allocated by the actuarial cost method to service of members during the year following the valuation date; - An "unfunded actuarial accrued liability contribution" for the excess of the portion of projected liabilities allocated to service to date over the actuarial value of assets.
+• A "normal cost" for the portion of projected liabilities allocated by the actuarial cost method to service of members during the year following the valuation date;

+- An "administrative expense" component for the expenses expected to be paid from the Trust for the year; - An "unfunded actuarial accrued liability contribution" for the excess of the portion of projected liabilities allocated to service to date over the actuarial value of assets.

 Contributions to the System are made by the members and their employers.
-Members pay 8.0% of compensation and the employer rate is currently 22.00%.
+Members pay 8.00% of compensation and the employer rate is currently 22.00%.
 If all assumptions are met in future years, this contribution rate is expected to be adequate to fund the System.

 The following graph shows the total actuarially determined employer contribution compared to the amount actually received each year.
-The funding policy contribution equals the System's normal cost, budgeted expenses, and an amortization of the unfunded actuarial accrued liability over a 20-year closed period beginning July 1, 2007.
-As of July 1, 2021, six years remain in the amortization period.
+The funding policy contribution equals the System's normal cost, budgeted expenses, and an amortization of the unfunded actuarial accrued liability.
+As of July 1, 2022, new experience bases are amortized over closed 15-year periods as a level percent of pay.